Under-soil heating

-Under-soil heating is a method used in various sports stadia (with a grass surface) which heats the underside of the pitch to avoid any elements from bad weather, such as snow and ice, from building up and ultimately helps the club avoid having to postpone any matches.
+Under-soil heating is a method used in various sports stadia to warm the playing surface and prevent the buildup of snow or ice, helping avoid the postponement of matches due to poor weather.
 The first ground in England to have under-soil heating installed was Goodison Park in 1958.

 Technology

 Under-soil heating technology is designed to address the challenges of adverse weather conditions, specifically the accumulation of ice and snow on ground surfaces.
 The system consists of a network of corrosion-resistant metal pipes laid beneath the soil or turf.
 These pipes are connected to a central heating unit that contains energy-efficient heating elements.
 When the system is activated, the heating unit circulates warm water or air through the pipes, effectively raising the soil temperature.
 Modern versions of this technology often include automated control units that allow for real-time monitoring and precise temperature adjustments, ensuring that the soil temperature is maintained at a level that prevents the formation of ice and snow.

 There have been numerous occasions where under-soil heating's effectiveness has been questioned.
 On 27 December 2005, three stadia in the FA Premier League, supposedly equipped with under-soil heating, failed to stop their pitches being covered in thick snow - this led to the matches being postponed.
 Subsequently, on 1 January 2006, the Premier League investigated as to why the pitches at Reebok Stadium (Bolton Wanderers), Ewood Park (Blackburn Rovers) and St. James' Park (Newcastle United) were not able to repel the snow.
 In the U.S., a notable example of the failure of an under-soil heating system occurred in 1967, when a newly installed system at Lambeau Field in Green Bay, Wisconsin failed before the NFL Championship game.
 The game would go on to be remembered as the "Ice Bowl".